Mount Aragats: Scientific institutions

-Gravity Hill
+Gravity hill

 On the highway leading to fortress Amberd is a gravity hill, which has become a tourist attraction, due to an optical illusion leading to a downhill slope appearing to be uphill.

+Mount Aragats hike

+Mount Aragats is a popular hiking destination among locals and tourists.
+The southern, lowest peak is the most visited one.
+The hiking trail is approximately 5 kilometers long, and it typically takes between 2.5 and 3 hours to complete.

 In culture

-Mt.
-Aragats plays a special role in Armenian history and culture.
-Along with Ararat, it is considered a sacred mountain for the Armenians.
+Mount Aragats plays a special role in Armenian history and culture.
+Along with Mount Ararat, it is considered a sacred mountain for the Armenians.

 Aragats is a male first name in Armenia, used especially in areas surrounding the mountain.

 Mt.
 Aragats is often associated with Gyumri, Armenia's second-largest city.
 The mountain is depicted on the coat of arms of Gyumri.
 It is also depicted on the obverse side of the 10,000 Armenian dram banknote (in use since 2003) in the background of Avetik Isahakyan, a poet born in Gyumri.

-Numerous Armenians poets (e.g. Avetik Isahakyan) have written about Aragats.
+Numerous Armenian poets (e.g., Avetik Isahakyan) have written about Aragats.
 Marietta Shaginyan compared Aragats to a "half-open bud of a giant pomegranate flower".
 In one short poem, Silva Kaputikyan compares Armenia to an "ancient rock-carved fortress", the towers of which are Mount Aragats and Mount Ararat.

+In visual art

 Numerous artists have painted Aragats.
 Some examples of paintings of Aragats are kept at the National Gallery of Armenia.